-UFO News 2017: Is NASA Covering Up UFOS By The International Space Station?
+UFO News 2017: Is NASA Covering Up UFOs By The International Space Station?

 — BIZBoost™???? (@BIZBoost) March 11, 2017

-The American astronaut Tom Jones has also refuted the fact that NASA are covering up UFOs near the ISS and asserts that so far astronauts have not seen proof of any alien civilizations out in space, nor have they ever witnessed UFOs themselves.
+American astronaut Tom Jones has also refuted the fact that NASA is covering up UFOs near the ISS and asserts that so far, astronauts have not seen proof of any alien civilizations out in space, nor have they ever witnessed UFOs themselves.

 “Astronauts have not seen any evidence of alien life.
 Reports of unidentified flying objects in images returned from the shuttle or space station have turned out to be ice crystals, drifting orbital debris, lightning flashes, or meteors streaking through the dark atmosphere below.
 So far, our search for extraterrestrial life ― and other civilizations in space ― has turned up no proof of alien civilizations.”

-It is alleged that some of the glowing images that were captured which are believed to be UFOs near the International Space Station were due to lens flares, which is what happens when light is refracted inside the camera lens and then shows up on the image.
+It is alleged that some of the glowing images that were captured, which are believed to be UFOs near the International Space Station, were due to lens flares, which is what happens when light is refracted inside the camera lens and then shows up on the image.
 Some of these sightings are also said to be reflections of the ISS itself.

-However, many people who have been watching the live stream near the ISS are not so sure about some of these explanations and still believe that NASA are purposely covering up evidence of UFOs.
+However, many people who have been watching the live stream near the ISS are not so sure about some of these explanations and still believe that NASA is purposely covering up evidence of UFOs.

 After reading the UFO news from 2017 and watching videos of these reported UFOs near the International Space Station, do you think NASA is hiding evidence that they have of these mysterious objects?